On the continuity of Weil-Petersson volumes of the moduli space weighted points on the projective line

 \begin{osservazione} The same result given in Equation \ref{mc1} can be achieved from a result of Thurston \cite{Th98} which shows that the general moduli space of marked curves of genus $0,$ with the additional condition that the weights sum up to $2$, is a complex hyperbolic cone manifold.
-The latter, in general, have a natural \emph{stratification}, and the strata of a cone manifold are connected and Riemannian.
+Indeed, this was the key observation used by McMullen computing the volume.
+This complex hyperbolic manifold, in general, have a natural \emph{stratification}.
 The \emph{solid angle} of a cone manifold is constant on each strata.
 We know that for a closed complex hyperbolic manifold $M$ of dimension $n,$ its volume can be expressed by its Euler characteristic

 The dimension of $\mathcal{M}_{0,4}$ is $1,$ and it is homeomorphic to $\mathbb{P}^1$.
 Considering the analogy with the $2$-sphere with four marked points with weights $d_1,d_2,d_3,d_4,$ respectively, we can associate to these latter a cell complex, where its skeleton consist of four distinct points and six triangles.
 These latter correspond to the four points partitions of size two and three.
 With this in mind, and by applying \ref{hypvol} we get Equation \ref{mc1}. \end{osservazione}